jinjagit/wasm-3d/README.md

 I have also omitted some parts of various files from the wasm-test repo. used as a template (which is itself a cut-down version of Siddharth Naithani's wasm-template-rust repo.)
 Again, I may need to reinstate some of the removed parts.

-It might also be worthwhile to change `mode: "development"` to `mode: "production"` in `webpack.config.sys` at some point.
+It might also be worthwhile changing `mode: "development"` to `mode: "production"` in `webpack.config.sys` at some point.

 For now, however, things are working, both locally and when deployed.